It's understandable that as parents, we want to shield our kids from the harsh realities of the world.

 2. Start in your backyard.
 Help an elderly neighbor.
 Drop off food.
 Walk someone's dog.
 When it's personal, they can understand it.

 3. Donate toys and clothes every three months.
 Kids can relate to the idea of giving to other kids.
-Whether they're LEGOs they've outgrown or games they never even opened, encourage them to donate a few of their toys before they are allowed to restock.
+Whether they're toys they've outgrown or games they never even opened, encourage them to donate a few of their toys before they are allowed to restock.
 This is a win-win for all involved.
 Even if you set aside special pieces to save, there will certainly be a ton of everyday pieces that won't fit when the season comes around again.
 Bring your kid to drop off the goods and they'll feel proud.

 6. Volunteer as a family.
 There are always church and school community service drives that you can participate in.